Last updated on October 1, 2023

 I love colorless decks.
 I’ve played against colorless decks in MTG Arena Standard and they’ve been some of my favorite games in a long time.
 It takes a lot of imagination and work to build a good colorless deck, but you can come up with a really interesting and honestly pretty powerful deck with enough thought.
 And money.

-I’d love to see some proper support for colorless as a strategy beyond Eldrazi and artifacts, but that seems pretty unlikely for the time being.
-We’ll see what may come with time.
-And if that doesn’t happen, a colorless Commander precon would also be really interesting.
-After all, we got our first Gruul precon in 2021 so we can always keep hoping!
+I’d love to see some proper support for colorless as a strategy beyond Eldrazi and artifacts, but that seems unlikely for the time being.
+Thankfully, Commander Masters is set to bring us our very first completely colorless Commander precon.

 What do you think?
 Do you have a colorless deck or would you like to have one?
 Or are the commanders available not up your alley?
 Feel free to comment down below, and don’t forget to check our blog for more content like this.